2pheonix3/cred-flow/README.md

 This project implements an Intrusion Detection System (IDS) using machine learning models to detect network intrusions.
 The system utilizes two popular datasets for network security research: the KDD Cup 99 and the NSL-KDD datasets.
-The machine learning models employed in this project are Support Vector Machines (SVM) and Random Forest (RF).
+The machine learning models employed in this project is Random Forest (RF).

 Key Features
 Datasets: KDD Cup 99 and NSL-KDD
+Models:Random Forest (RF)
-Models: Support Vector Machines (SVM) and Random Forest (RF) Performance Evaluation: Accuracy, Precision, Recall, F1 Score Datasets
+Performance Evaluation: Accuracy, Precision, Recall, F1 Score Datasets
 KDD Cup 99 Dataset